 A Complete Beginner's Guide To Cannabis Edibles

-If you're familiar with cannabis edibles then you'll agree, there is one major mistake many people make with edibles: accidentally eating too much.
+If you're familiar with cannabis edibles then you'll agree, there is one major mistake many people make: accidentally eating too much.

 If you’re interested in ingesting cannabis, here is a complete beginner’s guide to cannabis edibles.